krhoda/quartz/README.md

 In implementation, it resembles a relaxed version of `PiChan`, retaining the restriction that there is only one sender and one value, but permitting multiple read-only recievers.
 The send and recieve is also asyncronous -- the sender deposits the value, unblocks any future (or current) reciever, dissuades any future senders, and carries on. `PropChan` retains the `PiChan`'s `recv` behavior, of blocking until the send event occurs, but it permits multiple simultanious listeners.

-It also features the non-blocking `sample` which returns a  boolean value indicating whether the send event has occured, and if so, the same value as if you had waited for `recv`.
+It also features the non-blocking `sample` which returns a two element tuple: a boolean value indicating whether the send event has occured, and if so, the same value as if you had waited for `recv`, otherwise the second value is a `None`.

 The value that emerges from the `PropChan`, `PropResult`, is essentially the read half of a `RwLock` surrounding the deposited value.
 As the only writer has already written before the first reader is able to call `read`, it should never block or contain a poison error.
 Still, the error is exposed through `Result` of `read` in case of freak accident.
 Thus the result of the async sender's operation is now thread safe, immutable, quasi-lock-less once created, and blocked until created.